 Specific Concerns about Recommendation 23

-The rationale provided by Westlake relates almost exclusively to the Non-Commercial Stakeholder Group (NCSG) but the recommendation is made for the entire GNSO Council.
-Putting aside for the moment any merit or lack thereof of Westlake’s reasoning regarding the NCSG, if the issue applied only to the NCSG, why not make a recommendation to the NCSG?

-As acknowledged by Westlake in their rationale, the recommendation focuses only on the present state of the Council and would not work if any Stakeholder Group ever has more than six Constituencies in the case of the Non-Contracted Party House or more than three in the Contracted Party House .
+As acknowledged by Westlake in their rationale, the recommendation focuses only on the present state of the Council and would not work if any Stakeholder Group ever has more than six Constituencies in the case of the Non-Contracted Party House, or more than three in the Contracted Party House, which does not have constituencies at present.

-Recommending that “all Cs should have seats on the GNSO Council, allocated equally (as far as numerically practicable” seems to assume that all Constituencies are equal.
+Recommending that “all Cs should have seats on the GNSO Council, allocated equally (as far as numerically practicable” seems to assume that all Constituencies are equal with respect to mission clarity, member engagement, and contributions to GNSO work.
+What evidence is there for this?
 What does ‘allocated equally’ mean?

-If this recommendation is implemented it could incent groups to form Constituencies in order to get seats on the Council.
+If this recommendation is implemented it could incent groups to form Constituencies simply in order to get seats on the Council, financial and staff support, and related benefits.
 Using the Registries Stakeholder Group as an example, additional seats on the Council could be gained by dividing the RySG into more than three Constituencies.
 That in turn could require a structural change in the Council, which was out of scope for the GNSO Review.

 Westlake makes the following conclusions in its rationale that are questionable: